 - Pruning for vehicle sight lines, signage, and Roads and Maritime Services requirements.

-- Service lines clearances are carried out by Ausgrid in bushfire zone areas or where the line is not insulated.
+- Service wire clearances are carried out by Ausgrid in bush fire zone areas or where the line is not insulated.

 - Removal of unsuitable or hazardous trees.

 - Emergency works related to storms or major service disruptions or damage where there is no alternative.